Kiran Bedi: Social activism

 The Navjyoti Delhi Police Foundation founded by Bedi and her colleagues was renamed to Navjyoti India Foundation in 2007.
 Over the next 25 years, it provided residential treatment to nearly 20,000 drug and alcohol addicts.
 It also started crime prevention programmes such as education of street children and slum kids.
 It established 200 single-teacher schools, vocational training centers, health care facilities and counselling centers for the vulnerable sections of society.
 In 2010, it also established the Navjyoti Community College, affiliated to IGNOU.

 Bedi set up India Vision Foundation (IVF) in 1994.
 IVF works in fields of police reforms, prison reforms, women empowerment and rural and community development.
 In police reform area, Bedi emphasized better training, while opposing hazing of trainees.
 She opposed frequent transfers, stating that these lead to poor cadre management.
 She also proposed creation of a new level of police administration, which would protect rank-and-file officers from politicians and bureaucrats.
 In women's rights area, she has advocated equitable educational opportunities and property ownership (including co-ownership) for women.
 She has emphasized faster empowerment of rural women.

 She is a social commentator and trainer and frequently speaks on various social issues like education, domestic violence & others.
 During 2008–11, Bedi hosted the reality TV show Aap Ki Kachehri on STAR Plus.
 In this court show, Bedi resolved everyday conflicts in a simulated courtroom.
 In 2008, she launched the website to help people whose complaints are not accepted by the local police.
+As an activist for women's safety across the nation, Bedi heavily slammed former Samajwadi Party chief Mulayam Singh Yadav for his comments of "Boys are boys, they make mistakes, why hand them for rape" during the 2014 General Elections.

-Bedi was one of the speakers in Bhagavad Gita Summit (from 10 - 14 December 2021) during Gita Jayanti at Dallas, Texas, US along with other notable personalities such as Swami Mukundananda Ji, Dr. Menas Kafatos, Mr. Shiv Khera, Brahmacharini Gloria Arieira and others.
+Bedi was one of the speakers in Bhagavad Gita Summit (from 10–14 December 2021) during Gita Jayanti at Dallas, Texas, US along with other notable personalities such as Swami Mukundananda Ji, Dr. Menas Kafatos, Mr. Shiv Khera, Brahmacharini Gloria Arieira and others.